jskinn/dso-python/README.md

-# DSO: Direct Sparse Odometry
+# DSO: Direct Sparse Odometry - Python

+Direct Sparse Odometry, bound to python using SWIG ([http://swig.org/](http://swig.org/).
+Forked from the original repository, with some minor changes to assist the API.

 For more information see [https://vision.in.tum.de/dso](https://vision.in.tum.de/dso)